tjdodwell/blueBooby/README.md

 # blueBooby

-Reinforcement Learning for Air Traffic Control
+Simple test cases for playing with reinforcement learning for Air Traffic Control (ATC)

 ## Installation